 I recommend doing a little reading on how much calcium to give your beardie and adjusting from there.

-If this is what you are seeing in your bearded dragon’s stool, simply skip down a little for a better explanation of what to do.
+If you’re noticing bearded dragon red poop, simply skip down a little for a better explanation of what to do…

 If your bearded dragon has an all white poop, then it’s likely not a poop at all but simply a urate.
 If the urate is soft, don’t worry about it.